Ex-finance minister wins runoff to be Costa Rica's president

 Chaves’ campaign is under investigation by electoral authorities for allegedly running an illegal parallel financing structure.
 He also has been dogged by a sexual harassment scandal that drove him out of the World Bank.

-While working at the World Bank he was accused of sexual harassment by multiple women, was eventually demoted and then resigned.
+While working at the bank, he was accused of sexual harassment by multiple women, was eventually demoted and then resigned.
 He has denied the accusations.

-More than 3.5 million Costa Ricans were eligible to vote, but with many voters underwhelmed by the options, turnout was even lower than the 60% in February.

-Lines formed before voting started at some polling places in San Jose, the capital, while others appeared nearly empty.

-Political analyst Francisco Barahona said Costa Ricans’ lack of enthusiasm was the result of the multitude of personal attacks that characterized the campaign.
+Political analyst Francisco Barahona said Costa Ricans’ lack of enthusiasm, as shown by the low turnout, was the result of the many personal attacks that characterized the campaign.

 “In the debates they only heated things up in personal confrontations, mistreatment of each other,” he said.
 “They didn’t add depth to their proposals to resolve the country’s problems.
 The debates didn’t help to motivate the electorate.”